PovilasGitH/DataCleaningProject/CodeBook.md

   More detailed  information can be found [here]( http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

  Data transformation and cleaning script *run_analysis.r*  performs such action:
-  1. Reads files from directory named 'data' which is saved in the same directory as the scrip *run_analysis.r*
+  1. Reads files from directory named 'data' which is saved in the same directory as the script *run_analysis.r*
   2. The data of source files have been read into such variables:
        - X_train.txt ->  *TrData*
        - y_train.txt ->  *TrLabel*